thengl/GeoMLA/README.md

 Note from the maps above that some hot spots in the prediction error maps from previous days might propagate to other days, which indicates spatiotemporal connection between values.
 This shows that RFsp considers space and time in a similar way as the model-based geostatistics i.e. as a continuous space.

-One disadvantage of fitting spatiotemporal models using station data is that the actual accuracy of this models need to be assessed using leave-locations-out cross-validation (Meyer, Reudenbach, Hengl, Katurji, & Nauss, 2018), otherwise RF might give an overoptimistic estimate of the actual accuracy.
+One disadvantage of fitting spatiotemporal models using station data is that the actual accuracy of this models need to be assessed using leave-locations-out cross-validation (Meyer, Reudenbach, Hengl, Katurji, & Nauss, 2018), otherwise ranger might give an overoptimistic estimate of the actual accuracy.
 This happens because RF learns also from "location" so that the realistic estimate of accuracy can often be [significantly lower](https://pat-s.github.io/sperrorest/articles/spatial-modeling-use-case.html) than if this issue is ignored.

 In summary, Random Forest seems to be suitable for generating spatial and spatiotemporal predictions.
-Computing time, however, can be a cumbersome and working with data sets with &gt;&gt;200 point locations (hence &gt;&gt;200 buffer distance maps) is problably not yet recommended.
+Computing time, however, can be a cumbersome and working with data sets with &gt;&gt;1000 point locations (hence &gt;&gt;1000 buffer distance maps) is problably not yet recommended.
 Also cross-validation of accuracy of predictions produced using RFsp needs to be implemented using leave-location-out CV to account for spatial autocorrelation in data.
 For all other details please refer to the paper.

 References
 ----------